cagarweyne/es2015/readme.md

 funcs[4](); //this logs 4 to the console.

 ```
-Using `let` solves this problem of shared variable in the scope, `i` is redclared for each iteration of the loop. this means that each function that is pushed to the funcs array will close over that instance of `i` and not the last value that is assigned before the iterations comes to an end.
+Using `let` solves this problem of shared variable in the scope, `i` is redclared for each iteration of the loop. this means that each function that is pushed to the funcs array will close over that instance of `i` and not the last value that is assigned before the iteration comes to an end.